BenjaminNolan/go-namegen/README.md

 	// Set to false to generate lower-case names generator.Capitalize = false

-	// If you want to generate rhyming names like Kind Kiwi, Amazing Aardvark, Lucky Lemur, etc, set this to true generator.Rhyme = true
+	// If you want to generate alliterative names like Kind Kiwi, Amazing Aardvark, Lucky Lemur, etc, set this to true generator.Alliterate = true

 	// If you want dashes or underscores instead of spaces, set Separator to your desired character(s) generator.Separator = "-"